AuroraDAO/datastream-client-js/README.md

 ##### account_cancels

 When the subscribed account has new `cancels` received and processed by the exchange, this event will be provided including each of the `cancels` that were processed in the given batch.
+At this point the `cancels` should be considered `pending`.

 ```javascript
 {